Indefinite causal key distribution: Security against individual attacks

 \subsection{Problem setup}

 Let $S$ denote the distributed qubit, initially prepared in the state $\rho$.
 In the scenario we consider, we assume that Alice and Bob would like their shared key to contain, on average, equal numbers of 0s and 1s.
-Therefore, we can make a natural choice for the initial state of $S$: $\rho = (1/2)\sum_{\psi} |\psi\rangle\langle\psi| = \mathbbm1/2$, where $\{|\psi\rangle\}$ is some complete basis of the Hilbert space corresponding to $S$.
+Therefore, we can make a natural choice for the initial state of $S$: $\rho = |y\rlangle y|$, where $|y\rangle = (|0\rangle + i |1\rangle)/\sqrt2$.
+We assume the preparation of this state can be done securely within Alice's lab, perhaps via a Pauli-$y$ measurement to disentangle it from any adversaries.
+Taking this approach, we'd assume such a measurement device is trusted, as we do with all of the measurement devices in this protocol.

 Now, if Alice is in the lab in which the state $\rho$ is created and where $\omega$ resides, there are two places eavesdroppers, who we call Eve and Yves, can be located.
 This setup is shown in FIG.\,\ref{fig:YBEA}.
-In addition to the state $\rho$ being sent between Alice and Bob, Eve and Yves also have access to independent ancilliary quantum systems $\tilde{E},\tilde{Y}$ (respectively) initially in the states $\varepsilon := |\varepsilon\rangle\langle \varepsilon|$ and $\eta := |\eta\rangle\langle \eta|$ respectively\footnote{Note that we are not here considering the fully general case of Eve and Yves sharing an arbitrary process matrix $W^{\tilde{E}\tilde{Y}}$.}.
+In addition to the state $\rho$ being sent between Alice and Bob, Eve and Yves also have access to independent ancilliary quantum systems $\tilde{E},\tilde{Y}$ (respectively) initially in the states $\varepsilon := |\varepsilon\rangle\langle \varepsilon|$ and $\eta := |\eta\rangle\langle \eta|$ respectively\footnote{Note that we are not here considering the fully correlated case of Eve and Yves sharing an arbitrary process matrix $W^{\tilde{E}\tilde{Y}}$.}.
 Eve and Yves perform the respective unitaries $U_E^{(S\tilde{E})}=:U_E$, $U_Y^{(S\tilde{Y})} =:U_Y$ on the joint space of the distributed state $\rho$ and the spaces of their respective ancillae $\varepsilon, \eta$.
 Following this, the eavesdroppers perform some joint measurement on the ancillae to try and gain some information about Alice and Bob's shared key.
 Note that Eve and Yves do, therefore, cooperate in this scenario, although not in the most general way possible.

 For $k\in\{0,1,+,-\}$, the eavesdroppers' unitaries are performed most generally as follows \cite{LM05}: